William-Leacy/weaver/README.md

 ## Stretch Goals
 - Extra weave patterns
-- Export image in differnt formats
+- Export image in different formats
-- Use do The Metropolitan Museum of Art of New York City API for random examples
+- Use of The Metropolitan Museum of Art of New York City API for random examples
 ## Links